realA10001986/Dash-Gauges/DIY/README.md

 Main connectors (red numbers):
 - Red_1: 5V input for analog gauges and electronics
 - Red_2: 12V input for electronics ("+"/"-" pins) and for digital gauges ("DG+"/"-" pins)
-- Red_3: Time Travel button: To trigger a time travel, "TT" and "3V3" must be shorted.
+- Red_3: Time Travel button: To trigger a time travel, "TT" and "3V3" must be connected.
 - Red_4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.

 Power supply: